pbaker2018/FizzBuzz2/README.md

 ## What does it do?
 This was a Makers 'PreCourse' challenge - to pair with another member of the cohort over TDD and FizzBuzz.
-The Task was to write a program for FizzBuzz, and then write our first ever RSpec tests to check that our program works.
+The Task was to write a function for FizzBuzz, and then write our first ever RSpec tests to check that our program works.

+## What is FizzBuzz?
+FizzBuzz is a function that allows the user to pass in an integer, and if the integer is divisible by 3 it will return 'fizz'.
+If the integer is divisible by 5 it will return 'buzz.'
+Lastly, if the integer is divisible by both 3 and 5 and it will return 'fizzbuzz.'

 ## Motivation